hussaino03/SmartList/README.md

 ➼ Stored completed/uncompleted tasks

-➼ Created functions to save data to localstorage for user data to be saved in the browser
+➼ Created functions to save data to local storage for user data to be saved in the browser

-➼ Implemented the experience and the leveling up system
+➼ Implemented the experience and the levelling up system

 ### Challenges